New Brunswick, House of Assembly, Debates of the House of Assembly [Appointment of Senators] (25 May 1867)

 APPOINTMENT OF SENATORS.

-Mr. Smith said they have been officially informed that the Proclamation had been issued; they had a right to ask the Government for this information, and they should not be kept in the dark for a fortnight, waiting until the steamer brought the Proclamation out.
+Albert Smith [Westmorland] said they have been officially informed that the Proclamation had been issued; they had a right to ask the Government for this information, and they should not be kept in the dark for a fortnight, waiting until the steamer brought the Proclamation out.
 They should not keep the information back because they are acting as advisers to Her Majesty, as there was nothing in the Imperial Act requiring them to give their advice.
 He could not compel the Government to give information, but it was right the people and House should have it.

 […]